MiyamotoAkira/CommandLineGames/README.md

 ### Tests

 The test are located under the tests folder.
-To run the whole suite
+To run the whole suite you can just call 'rake' from the top folder.
+You can also get the test coverage using 'rake coverage'

 ### Steps taken